LGBTQ sex education: Proposed LGBTQ sex education programs

 There are also alternative sexual education programs for LGBTQ people, such as that of an online sexual education course.
 According to a study evaluating the effectiveness of an online, interactive sexual education program for LGBT people, all subsections recorded statistically significant improvement of knowledge.
-Some of the topics included safe sex practices, healthy relationships, pleasure and sexually transmitted infections.
+Some of the topics included safe sex practices, healthy relationships, pleasures, and sexually transmitted infections.
 This type of program also created an online community for people taking the course to ask questions and interact with each other.
 This social aspect of the program also created a sense of normalcy and acceptance.
 Online programs could offer a means of education for those who cannot receive it in school.
 There are also various online LGBT sites on the internet that offer educational leaflets or information.

 Novels including LGBTQ relationships can be a useful tool in an LGBT inclusive sexual education course or as a way for youth and teens to learn about LGBTQ relationships and issue in a different type of way.
-Novels that include LGBT relationships can aid in normalizing queer relationships potentially creating a more accepting and inclusive atmosphere for LGBT youth.
+Novels that include LGBT relationships can aid in normalizing queer relationships, potentially creating a more accepting and inclusive atmosphere for LGBT youth.
 It can also supplement information learned by reinforcing it in the form of a story.
 Many LGBT youth use young adult novels that include LGBT relationships as sources of information, especially if they do not receive sex education in school.
-Sexually explicit young adult novels can provide details about sexual intercourse, intimacy and sexual identity that LGBT youth can relate to allowing them to explore their own sexual identity.
+Sexually explicit young adult novels can provide details about sexual intercourse, intimacy, and sexual identity that LGBT youth can relate to, allowing them to explore their own sexual identity.

 A study of LGBTQ youth asked them what their current curriculum is teaching them and what they would want to see in a new curriculum.
-Some of the responses included a more inclusive curriculum that described different people with different gender identities, sexual orientations and ethnicity, "how-to" information that related to LGBTQ people relationships, and specific sections related to LGBT risks, problems and behaviors.
+Some of the responses included a more inclusive curriculum that described different people with different gender identities, sexual orientations, and ethnicity, "how-to" information that related to LGBTQ people relationships, and specific sections related to LGBT risks, problems, and behaviors.
 They also mentioned the use of internet information and resources as a way of creating a community for extended education and support.